 Che eck all boxes that apply.

 Learning Assistance

 Bilingual Education

 Convalescent Setting

 Correctional Facility

 Persons with Substantial Disabilities

 Citizenship for Immigrants

 14. JUSTIFICATION:

-fror efly describe the primary method used to determine the need for this course.
+fron efly describe the primary method used to determine the need for this course.
 For example, Labor Market Predictions in Employment Development Department, employer survey, community or student interest survey, state licensing, uirements or mandated certification.

-ere is a high demand for beginning level noncredit ESL courses.
-This demand is documented by student cement and student and community surveys.
+s course and ESL NC 107CE will replace ESL NC 042CE, a highly enrolled course.
+It covers very similar terial.

-THIS COURSE WILL BE AN APPROVED REQUIREMENT FOR AN APPROVED ASSOCIATE DEGREE OR RTIFICATE PROGRAM: No
+a.
+If RTIFICATE PROGRAM: No yes, the course will be a portion of the 'approved program' listed on the State Chancellor's Inventory of Approved

-Pro yes, the course will be a portion of the 'approved program' listed on the State Chancellor's Inventory of Approved grams (approved programs can be found on the State Chancellor's Office website at se://misweb.cccco.edu/webproginv/prod/invmenu.htm)
+grams (approved programs can be found on the State Chancellor's Office website at s://misweb.cccco.edu/webproginv/prod/invmenu.htm)

 16. FUNDING AGENCY CODE:

 17. STATE COURSE ID: